 Campground Fees

-You can cut that in half ($6) for seniors which is a great idea to promote the site and very affordable for a demographic that sometimes is kept from doing the things they enjoy and benefit from because of the expense.
+You can subtract $9 ($9) for seniors which is a great idea to promote the site and very affordable for a demographic that sometimes is kept from doing the things they enjoy and benefit from because of the expense.
+Cash Only!

 There are bins for your garbage and the garbage is disposed of by the camp host to alleviate the potential bear issues.